mobretreat/mobretreat-oldcontent/Day of mob retreat.md

 The roles are changed by ROTATION.

-In the ROTATION, DRIVER becommes MOBBER, NAVIGATOR becomes DRIVER, one of the Mobbers becomes NAVIGATOR based on some fixed order.
+In the ROTATION, DRIVER becomes MOBBER, NAVIGATOR becomes DRIVER, one of the Mobbers becomes NAVIGATOR based on some fixed order.

 There is a 3 minutes timer.